Rushil Decor's Q1 FY26: Fire, Forex, & a Shocking Loss – Is a Turnaround Imminent?

 Particulars Q1 FY26 (Unaudited) Q4 FY25 (Audited) Q1 FY25 (Unaudited) Change QoQ (%) Change YoY (%)

-To understand the significant revenue contraction, we need to zoom into Rushil Decor’s various business segments: Laminates, Medium Density Fiber Board (MDF), and Polyvinyl Chloride (PVC) Board.
+To understand the sharp drop in consolidated revenue, we must dissect Rushil Decor’s segment performance.
+The company operates primarily in Laminates & allied products, Medium Density Fiber Board (MDF), and Polyvinyl Chloride (PVC) Board.

 Segment Q1 FY26 (INR Mn) Q4 FY25 (INR Mn) Q1 FY25 (INR Mn) Change QoQ (%) Change YoY (%)